Farfetch/kafkaflow/website/docs/getting-started/samples.md

 This is a sample that shows how to stop the consumer when an exception is raised.

 You can find the code here: [/samples/KafkaFlow.Sample.PauseConsumerOnError](https://github.com/Farfetch/kafkaflow/tree/master/samples/KafkaFlow.Sample.PauseConsumerOnError)

+## Consumer Throttling

+This is a sample that shows how to throttle a consumer based on others consumers lag

+You can find the code here: [/samples/KafkaFlow.Sample.ConsumerThrottling](https://github.com/Farfetch/kafkaflow/tree/master/samples/KafkaFlow.Sample.ConsumerThrottling)